xxradar/traefik-tigera-ui/readme.md

-## Installing Traefik on docker (provider docker, file and ingress)
+## Installing Traefik on docker to expose Tigera-UI

 ### Create a certificate
 Change the hostame and make sure it resolves to the Traefik instances.
 The name should be the hostname the Tigere-UI will be accessblie on.